 - Require the effective weight (or precursors that can be used to efficiently compute it) be passed in as parameters to the dispatch.
 The weight charged should be based on these parameters but also cover the amount of time it takes to verify them during dispatch.
 Verification must take place to ensure the weighing parameters correspond accurately to on-chain state and if they don't then the operation should gracefully error.

 The System pallet is responsible for accumulating the weight of each block as it gets executed and making sure that it does not exceed the limit.
 The Transaction Payment pallet is responsible for interpreting these weights and deducting fees based upon them.
 The weighing function is part of the runtime so it can be upgraded if needed.

 Block Weight and Length Limit

 Aside from affecting fees, the main purpose of the weight system is to prevent a block from being

-filled with too many transactions.
-While processing transactions within a block, the System module
+filled with transactions that would take too long to execute.
+While processing transactions within a block, the System pallet

 accumulates both the total length of the block (sum of encoded transactions in bytes) and the total

 weight of the block.
 If either of these numbers surpass the limits, no further transactions are

 accepted in that block.
 These limits are defined in

 One important note about these limits is that a portion of them are reserved for the